TheRenegadeCoder/sample-programs-website/sources/programs/bubble-sort/python/how-to-implement-the-solution.md

----
-title: Bubble Sort in Python
-layout: default
-last-modified: 2020-05-02
-featured-image: bubble-sort-in-python-featured-image.JPEG
-tags: [python, bubble-sort]
-authors:
-  - hmajid2301
----

-In this article, we'll be tackling Bubble Sort in Python.

-## How to Implement the Solution

 At this point, let's dig into the code a bit.
 The following sections break down the Bubble Sort in Python functionality.